3 Fun Activities to Do with Grandkids

 If you’re looking for a quick-start version of this game, you can use these 3 images; a horse, a colorful alleyway at night, and an orange cut in half.
 If they are too young to write themselves, you can help them to write, or take turns making up stories out loud.
 Either way, it’s loads of fun to see the different ways everyone interprets the images.

 Before your grandkids come over, select a bunch of images to choose from—this will make it easy to play multiple rounds of the game.
 They can be photos, cutouts from magazines or newspapers, or images that you print from the internet.

 If you’ll be writing, having some pencils and paper ready is important.

 Elevate the activity

-Putting a time-limit on the writing can be a fun addition to this game.
+Putting a time limit on the writing can be a fun addition to this game.
 In round one, start by giving them 10 minutes.
-Next round, try 5 minutes.
+Next round, try for 5 minutes.
 Keep reducing the time and see what you’re able to come up with.

 Another fun way to play the game if you’re not writing the stories down is to take turns acting them out.
 While one person tells their version of a story, the other participants can silently improvise the roles of each character.

 If you love the stories you come up with together, you can take notes and save them for another time.
 The stories can be saved through either hand-written notes, typed, or recorded on a mobile phone app.
 If your grandkids are crafty, they may even enjoy “self-publishing” the stories into homemade picture books.

 However you play this game, it’s sure to keep you busy and give you some good laughs!